antonielgomes/dpMDNM/README.md

 `distributed-points Molecular Dynamics` (dpMD) is an enhanced-sampling approach that allows a large protein conformational sampling based on `normal mode` (NM) vectors. dpMD generates harmonically restrained structures along NM vectors that are further relaxed with standard MD simulations to fill the conformational space efficiently.

+Considering the interest
+A notable novelty of dpMD is the use of a uniform set of vectors, obtained by To date, protein conformational exploration Altogether, these pieces of evidence show that an optimal strategy to produce and select linear combinations of NMs would be of great value in the context of enhanced sampling strategies.
+Further, there is still a need to understand how wholly and extensively the subspace described by low-frequency NMs is being explored.
+The present work addresses these points by presenting a minimization algorithm yielding an optimal distribution for the orientations of a set of NM combined vectors used for generating protein conformations to be subsequently submitted to standard MD for efficient protein conformational sampling.
 The main novelty of dpMD is uniformly distributed vectors induces a given protein to explore conformation along normal mode vectors